administer-org/documentation/v1/apps/quickstart.md

 ::: warning Hi there, v1 user!

 The v1 API (for Administer 1.0.0 - 1.2.4) is soon going to be replaced with the 2.0 API.
-We do not recommend you write any new applications with the V1 API and instead hold out for the 2.0 API unless you are prepared to migrate a large potrion of your Administer-facing code.
+We do not recommend you write any new applications with the V1 API and instead hold out for the 2.0 API unless you are prepared to migrate a large portion of your Administer-facing code.

 :::